tryton/trytond/doc/ref/models/models.rst

 Dual methods:

-.. classmethod:: ModelSQL.lock(records)
+.. classmethod:: ModelSQL.lock([records])

-    Take a lock for update on the records.
+    Take a lock for update on the records or take a lock on the whole table.

 Constraint
 ==========